 6. Build strong chapter rep relationships

 Your chapter reps are people who’ve volunteered to lead, who were willing to take on the responsibility of that role because they truly support and believe in the mission of your association.
 Strengthen your bond with them by reaching out; engage them by getting to know their interests and personal goals.
 Help them feel seen not only as a chapter rep but as a person you respect.
-Emails and text messages are fine, but phone calls and in-person meetings are better.
+Emails and text messages are fine, but phone calls and video chats are better.
 Another suggestion before hopping on the phone is to send a simple chapter leadership poll to understand their needs and expectations.
 Review their responses on your call and use this connection to also clearly establish your expectations from them and the chapter; illuminate them by defining what success looks like to you.
 Share the metrics you’ll be using to measure their chapter success while also clearly stating your goals.

 Following these tips will help you better support struggling chapters by maintaining quality control and offering a little more TLC when it’s needed.
 Consider implementing a solution that will empower you and your components to accomplish more, maintain visibility, and manage membership with ease.